Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

-In this post you'll learn why you should subtitle your YouTube videos, the best way to transcribe the audio to text, and how to add the captions to YouTube easily.
+In this post you'll learn why you should subtitle your YouTube videos, the best way to transcribe the audio to text, and how to easily add the captions to YouTube.

 YouTube gives you all the tools to do it directly within their platform.
 We'll talk about how that all works and the pros and cons.

-You could also use an online transcription software that makes the process quicker and easier.
+You could also use online transcription software that makes the process quicker and easier.